Buying a used electric car

 There can also be downsides to buying a second-hand electric car that you should be aware of, including:

-• Range anxiety – EV batteries tend to degrade over time, so the distance they can travel on a single charge may be shorter than when new.
-Many older models will only have a range of about 100 miles or less, so this could be an inconvenience if you want to use the car for long distances regularly.
+EV batteries tend to degrade over time, so the distance they can travel on a single charge may be shorter than when new.
+Many older models will only have a range of about 100 miles or less, so this could be an inconvenience if you want to use the car for long distances.

-• Lack of driving fun – some drivers complain that electric vehicles deliver a dull driving experience, particularly the older, more basic, models.
-While others love the quiet.
-If you crave engine noise and the thrill of changing gears, an EV may not be for you just yet.
+Some drivers complain that electric vehicles deliver a dull driving experience, particularly the older, more basic, models.
+If you crave engine noise and the thrill of changing gears, an EV may not be for you.
+Then again, other drivers love the quiet.

 Are there any used electric cars to avoid?